-When adding the flox & cloth to the inside, I added some flox mix inside the front top to give more material for trimming the front profile as required.
+When adding the flox and cloth to the inside, I added some flox mix inside the front top to give more material for trimming the front profile as required.

 I also added some micro balloon mix to the rear top, again to allow adjustment to match the rudder profile.